-Furthermore, the specific modeling framework implemented in this work enabled to analyse some general issues on landslide triggering phenomena regarding its controlling factors and uncertainty related to variability of rainfall intensity within events and past rainfall (antecedent rainfall), with a particular focus on the widely-used power-law rainfall Intensity-Duration threshold form.
-In particular, from the application to the Peloritani Mountains area in North-eastern Siciliy (Italy) and the conducted sensitivity analysis on various controlling parameters, the following conclusions can be drawn: (1) Variability of intensity during rainfall events influences significantly rainfall Intensity

-- 505 and Duration associated to landslide triggering.
+Furthermore, the specific modeling framework implemented in this work enabled to analyze some general issues on landslide-triggering phenomena regarding its controlling factors and uncertainty related to variability of rainfall intensity within events and past rainfall (antecedent rainfall), with a particular focus on the widely used power-law rainfall intensity-duration threshold form.
+In particular, from the application to the Peloritani mountains area in north-eastern Sicily (Italy) and the conducted sensitivity analysis on various controlling parameters, the following conclusions can be drawn: (1) variability of intensity during rainfall events significantly influences rainfall intensity and duration associated with landslide triggering.
 In particular constant-intensity input thresholds perform conservatively only for low rainfall durations, while the opposite occurs for events of longer duration.
-On the other hand, when a time variable rainfall-rate event is considered, the simulated triggering points may be separated with a very good approximation (True Skill Statistic results close to 1) from the non-triggering ones by a power-law ID equation.
-This indicates that this widely-used - 510 model is adequate to represent the triggering part due to transient infiltration produced by rainfall events.
-Thus this gives a physically-based justification for such a widely-used threshold form, which results valid when landslide occurrence is mostly due to that part.
-This depends, for a given rainfall climate, mostly on the timing of recession of the saturated zone occurring during dry inter-event intervals (in our model represented by the constant $\tau_M$ ), but also on the other soil hydraulic and - 515 geotechnical parameters, and in particular on soil depth $d{LZ}$ , which must not be too shallow, and critical wetness ratio $\zeta{CR}$ , that must be not too low.
-For instance, for the case study area, the I-

-D power-law threshold performs with a TSS > 0.80 when it is $\tau_M \leq 3$ days and $d{LZ} \geq 1.5$ m and $\zeta{CR} > 0.50$ (2) In general, rainfall time history occurring before single rainfall events influences landslide triggering, determining whether a threshold based on rainfall Intensity and Duration only

-- 520 may be sufficient or the ID threshold needs to be improved by the introduction of antecedent rainfall variables (3) Sensitivity analysis indicated that in general threshold performance is affected by the depth of the basal boundary and the critical wetness ratio that represents the natural degree of stability of the hillslope.
-In particular, uncertainty of landslide triggering prediction increases as the soil depth or the critical wetness decrease.
-Hence it is more difficult to predict landslides the more - 525 an hillslope is shallow and the more is naturally close to instability.
-A decrease of performance results as basal drainage (leakage) increases as well.
+On the other hand, when a time-variable rainfallrate event is considered, the simulated triggering points may be separated with a very good approximation (i.e., true skill statistic is close to 1) from the non-triggering ones by a I-D power-law equation.
+This indicates that this widely used model is adequate to represent the triggering part due to transient infiltration produced by rainfall events.
+Thus, this gives a physically based justification for such a widely used threshold form, which turns out to be valid when landslide occurrence is mostly due to that part.
+This depends, for a given rainfall climate, mostly on the timing of recession of the saturated zone occurring during dry inter-event intervals (in our model represented by the constant $\tau{\rm M}$ ), but also on the other soil hydraulic and geotechnical parameters, and in particular on soil depth $d{LZ}$ , which must not be too shallow, and critical wetness ratio $\zeta{CR}$ , that must be not too low.
+For instance, for the case-study area, the I-D power-law threshold performs with a TSS > 0.80 when it is $\tau_M \leq 3$ days and $d{LZ} \geq 1.5$ m and $\zeta{CR} > 0.50$ .
+(2) In general, rainfall time history occurring before single rainfall events influences landslide triggering, determining whether a threshold based only on rainfall intensity and duration may be sufficient or the I-D threshold needs to be improved by the introduction of antecedent rainfall variables.
+(3) Sensitivity analysis indicated that in general threshold performance is affected by the depth of the basal boundary and the critical wetness ratio that represents the natural degree of stability of the hillslope.
+In particular, uncertainty of landslide-triggering prediction increases as the soil depth or the critical wetness decrease.
+Hence, it is more difficult to predict landslides the more an hillslope is shallow and the more it is naturally close to instability.
+A decrease of performance is obtained as basal drainage (leakage) increases as well.
 Hence the I-D power-law may not be performing adequately in the case that the bedrock is significantly fractured and the soil cover is very shallow.
-Results also indicate that hydraulic conductivity mainly influences memory of past rainfall and only slightly affects the uncertainty related to variability of rainfall intensity within events. - 530 Further ongoing research is oriented to introduce additional information in the derivation of the thresholds, such as antecedent precipitation as well as indexes representative of the shape of the hyetograph.
+Results also indicate that hydraulic conductivity mainly influences memory of past rainfall and only slightly affects the uncertainty related to variability of rainfall intensity within events.

+Further ongoing research is oriented to introduce additional information in the derivation of the thresholds, such as antecedent precipitation as well as indexes representative of the shape of the hyetograph.
-Appendix A

-Rainfall stochastic model
+Appendix A: Stochastic rainfall model